The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents

 Look for cluster: persistent sad/numb mood, loss of interest, sleep/appetite changes, fatigue, worthlessness, concentration difficulty, death thoughts

-Check for excessive worry that's difficult to control, occurring about many things, with physical symptoms and functional impairment
+Excessive worry that's difficult to control, occurring about many things, with physical symptoms and functional impairment

 Ask explicitly if concerned; any mention requires immediate professional consultation